Towards interpretable AI with quantum annealing feature selection: Results

-To validate the proposed method, we take the STL-10 \cite{coates2011analysis} dataset that contains 5000 images in total that belong to 10 distinct classes (for more details, check the \ref{sec:dataset} section).
+To validate the proposed method, we take the STL-10 \cite{coates2011analysis} dataset that contains 5000 images in total that belong to 10 distinct classes.
 As a CNN architecture, we use a pretrained ResNet-18.
-An important point in our benchmarks is that we need to constrain the maximum number of FMs in the last convolutional layer, $N_f$, to simulate the QA protocol.
-If we had access QA hardware, this step would not be necessary, since state-of-the-art QAs contain more than 1000 qubits.
-We study the scalability of our simulations by increasing $N_f$ from 16 up to 32 FMs.
-Moreover, we also run a simulated annealing (SA) protocol with all $N_f=512$ FMs to obtain an estimation of the protocol's success, although this final simulation will not give the relevant physical properties necessary to understand the physical limitations of this protocol.
+To study the scalability of our approach, we benchmark the QA simulations by progressively increasing $N_f$ from 16 up to 32 FMs in the last convolutional layer.
+This restriction is necessary to keep the exact diagonalization of the QUBO Hamiltonian (required for the physical analysis of the algorithm) computationally feasible, as the Hilbert space grows exponentially with $N_f$.
+For the full ResNet-18 with $N_f=512$ FMs, where exact diagonalization becomes intractable, we resort to SA to sample the solution bitstring and estimate the protocol's performance at larger scale.

 We start by obtaining the confusion matrix by computing the Bhattacharyya coefficient~\cite{patra2015new}, which estimates how likely two classes share the same FMs.
 A fully diagonal correlation matrix indicates well-separated (i.e., disentangled) FMs that capture information specific to a single image class.
 In contrast, non-zero off-diagonal elements reveal shared representations among different image classes and constitute the primary source of false-positive and true-negative errors.